Wire is still hanging low

 Elevation, smellivation

 I had to get an elevation survey in order to know how much dirt I would to grade and fill the property.
 Turns out most places I called never heard of them, but two did, one that cost way more and one that cost way less.
-The -less one was fishy, so I paid way more.
+The cheaper one was fishy, so I paid for the expensive one.

 Before the surveyor came, I had to clear the jungle out and pile up all the trash donations people had provided me.